jafudi/flexpair-website/index.md

 Take a free look at our [demo environment here](http://demo.flexpair.com){:target="_blank"}.
 Or learn a bit more about our values and the technical features of our product below.

-## Save money and the planet, there's no contradiction
+## No contradiction: Save money and the planet

 To enable effective and inclusive remote work that contributes to
 1. a fair distribution of intellectual property